 - 8.5 X 11 colour photograph $8.00 each

-The Cranbrook History Centre collects and preserves artifacts and archival records of permanent value of the history of Cranbrook, the East Kootenay, and Canadian railways (CPR ONLY).
-Our collecting scope currently emphasizes three areas:
+The Cranbrook History Centre collects and preserves artifacts and archival records of permanent value to the history of Cranbrook, the Canadian Railway, and British Columbia Minerals and Paleontology.
+Collecting scope currently emphasizes four areas:

-1) Artifacts related to the history of Cranbrook and the East Kootenay.
+1) Artifacts related to the history of the city of Cranbrook.

-3) Archive material in the form of photographs, documents, film, and digital information associated with the City of Cranbrook, the East Kootenay, and Canadian railways.
+4) Archive material in the form of photographs, documents, film, and digital information associated with the City of Cranbrook, Canadian Railways and British Columbia minerals and paleontology.

 Requirements for Acquisition

-• Have historical significances for the research, education and expression of Cranbrook, the East Kootenay, or Canadian railways.
+• Have historical significance for the research, education and expression of Cranbrook, the East Kootenay or Canadian railways

-• Items association with an event, person, historical period, or geographic area to Cranbrook, the East Kootenay, or Canadian railways.
+• Items association with an event, person, historical period, or geographic area to Cranbrook, the East Kootenay of Canadian railway.